axieax/dungeonmania/assumptions.md

 - Durability of any weapon is not reduced if a player is invincible.
 - There's no notion of holding an item vs having it in your inventory, so if a player has multiple instances of an item e.g. 3 `Swords`, it will attack the enemy three times.
+- All equipment has a durability of 5.
+Meaning that after 5 ticks, the equipment will be used up.

 ### Equipment Stats